Author: Susie Timlin, Global Director of People & Culture at Hays Talent Solutions

 When put into practice, these seven steps will help create a good impression to everyone you meet.
 People will be drawn to your confidence and soon you will find yourself becoming more successful in the workplace.

-Hopefully you are now ready to radiate confidence.
-For more quick hints and tips, visit our blog page here or click on one of the links below.
+For more hints and tips, visit our blog page here or click on one of the links below.